hertzden/CSS-Widgets/content/posts/2019-11-14~sass-architecture/sass-7-1-architecture.md

 ## 5-1/6-1 Pattern

 So this is how sass/scss files are organized, but based on your project requirement you may not need themes and vendors folders all the time.
 When both of these are not required it will be referred as 5-1, and if either of one is not required it will be referred as 6-1.

+> **Note:** There is no explicit rule that you have to create all 7 folders, based on project requirement and to keep things better organized for your team you can opt this pattern.

 ### Usage of Vendors